-The Vice-President, Environmental and Technology, as well as the Vice-President and General Counsel, U.S. Operations report to the Company's Environmental, Health and Safety Committee regarding the Company's activities in relation to environmental protection, risk management and health and safety (the "Environmental Report").
-The Chairman of the Environmental Committee communicates the key elements of each Environmental Report to the Board of Directors in all instances.
+The Vice-President, Environmental and Technology, as well as the Vice-President and General Counsel, U.S. Operations report to the Company's Environmental, Health and Safety Committee ("EH&S Committee") regarding the Company's activities in relation to environmental protection, risk management and health and safety at each EH&S Committee meeting (the "Environmental Report").
+The Chairman of the EH&S Committee communicates the key elements of each Environmental Report to the Board of Directors in all instances